 When I set up this blog, I didn’t think too hard about what I could write about.
 “I’m a pretty interesting guy,” I told myself, “and a decent writer to boot.
 I’ll just write about the stuff I like to do.”
 I suppose my life isn’t the thrill ride I imagined it to be: the last substantial post I wrote was almost two and a half years ago.
 In that time, this website’s layout has gone through two major redesigns.
-Apparently, I enjoy the design process; I might as well write about that.
-Read more »
+Apparently, I enjoy the design process; I might as well write about that. more

 Last Tuesday, a friend of mine snagged tickets to a pre-screening of the new film Tron: Legacy.
 I’ll say this: even though I’m a fan of the first Tron, my expectations were low.
 But, as it turned out, I won a free Snuggie.